European Parliament Recommends Plant-Based Diet To Fight Cancer

 After Coronary related issues, Cancer is Europe's second-biggest killer disease, with 3.7 million cases and almost 2 million deaths per year.
 This means that at least a quarter of the world's cancer cases worldwide despite being only an eighth of the world's population.

 The Special Committee on Beating Cancer (BECA) member, the Oncologist Véronique Trillet-Lenoir, called this strategy “historic, both in terms of its ambition and its objectives, and in terms of the resources it will provide.
-The EU will finally be able to fight effectively, together, against the inequalities that persist within the European Union and respond to the needs of millions of Europeans affected by this disease”.
+The EU will finally be able to fight effectively, together, against the health inequalities that persist within the European Union and respond to the needs of millions of Europeans affected by this disease”.

 Animal products and especially meat are very important in the European diet, with carcinogenic foods such as different kinds of salami, sausages, and frankfurters which are deeply rooted in the European culture.

-against cancer
+Vegan diet against cancer

 The WHO classifies processed meats such as sausages, salami, frankfurters, and bacon as highly carcinogenic.

-Research has also found that a diet reduces cancer indicative growth hormones by 13% in women and 9% in men.
+Research has also found that a vegan diet reduces cancer indicative growth hormones by 13% in women and 9% in men.

 European Commission and the Member States are considering implementing a front-of-pack nutritional label to facilitate informed, healthy and sustainable choices to the consumers